joelklabo/AudioToVideo/README.md

    ```
    pip install -r requirements.txt
    ```

-   Note: This project requires Python 3.7 or later due to the use of features introduced in that version.

-   Note: You can check your Python version by running `python --version` in your terminal.
-If you need to update Python, please visit the official Python website (https://www.python.org) for installation instructions.

 3. Set up your OpenAI API key:
    Create a `.env` file in the project root and add your OpenAI API key: